jlapeyre/DictTools.jl/README.md

 To make the interfaces more compatible we define the pirate method `Base.Dict(inds, vals) = Dict(zip(inds, vals))`.

+In general, it is often not worth the trouble to support both `Dict` and `Dictionary` with a single interface.
+But, sometimes it is, and these tools can be useful.

 ### Exported functions and objects

 docstrings may be more up to date.